saintpaul/lazyfill/README.md

 LazyFill is a JavaScript library allowing responsive lazy loading of components in a page.

 The core reason of this library is to provide with a standard way of lazy loading any type of object on a web page.
-The source of each object can be selected using media queries to cater to Responsive Design needs.
+The source of each object is selected using media queries to cater to Responsive Design needs.

 ## Features